What is Smart Grid?

 Docket 7307: Smart Metering and Alternative Rate Design

-On April 18, 2007, the Vermont Public Service Board initiated a proceeding to examine the potential use and deployment of smart metering technology by Vermont electric distribution utilities.
+On April 18, 2007, the Vermont Public Utility Commission initiated a proceeding to examine the potential use and deployment of smart metering technology by Vermont's electric distribution utilities.
 The investigation also encompasses the possible use of alternative rate designs, including block rates, that could encourage energy efficiency.

 Advanced Meter Infrastructure (AMI) Plans